Ecowiser

 Now, there is a possibility that you overfed the chickens.
 It’s natural to do so out of love and the joy of seeing them pecking here and there.
 But you shouldn’t, and here’s why.

-Are Oranges safe for chickens?
+Are Oranges Safe for Chickens?
 Potential Risks of Overfeeding Oranges

 Oranges are generally safe for chickens in moderation, but overfeeding can pose risks.